CumulusNetworks/docs/content/cumulus-linux-40/Installation-Management/Installing-a-New-Cumulus-Linux-Image.md

 The sections below describe some of the different ways you can install the Cumulus Linux disk image, such as using a DHCP/web server, FTP, a local file, or a USB drive.
 Steps are provided for both installing directly from ONIE (if no image is installed on the switch) and from Cumulus Linux (if the image is already installed on the switch), where applicable.
 For additional methods to find and install the Cumulus Linux image, see the {{<exlink url="http://opencomputeproject.github.io/onie/design-spec/discovery.html" text="ONIE Design Specification">}}.

-You can download a Cumulus Linux image from the {{<exlink url="http://cumulusnetworks.com/downloads/" text="Cumulus Networks Downloads">}} page.
+You can download a Cumulus Linux image from the {{<exlink url="http://cumulusnetworks.com/downloads/" text="Cumulus Linux Downloads">}} page.

 {{%notice warning%}}